songyoungoh/team_bassconnections_fall23/README.md

 ## Usage
 **MLRSNet:**
-1. To download the data, run the make mrlsnet_Download.
+1. To download the data, run the make mlrsnet_Download.
 2. To do EDA, use 'mlrsnet_eda.ipynb' in the 'notebooks' folder.
 This would give you a good sense of the mlrsnet data.
 3. After doing EDA, use Python files in 'src' folder to train and evaluate a model.
    * m_data.py: This file reads the dataset from the given specified directory and returns dataloaders.